 - After 24 hours, scoop out the yogurt cheese into a bowl, salt to taste, then chill until cold, most likely the next day.

-- Scoop out 1 tbsp sized balls (portion/ice cream scoop works great!) onto a plate/pan, and then roll in dried herbs.
+- Scoop out 1 tablespoon sized balls (portion/ice cream scoop works great!) onto a plate/pan, and then roll in dried herbs.

 - Put balls in a wide mouth mason jar, and pour olive oil overtop to completely cover.
 I moved the balls around a bit to make sure there was no air space.